hcoles/pitest-site/pages/faq.markdown

 Java 7 introduced stricter requirements for verifying stack frames, which caused issues in earlier versions of PIT.
 It is believed that there were all resolved in 0.29.

-If you are using 0.29 and see a verify error, please raised a defect.
+If you are using 0.29 and see a verify error, please raise a defect.
 The issue can be worked around by passing -XX:-UseSplitVerifier to the child jvm processes that PIT launches using the **jvmArgs** option.

 ## How does PIT compare the mutation testing system X